 A stunning day of walking through the Gandaki “canyon” from Chisopani to Dyan (Deng) and crossing 7 bridges of which the last one is a wooden one!!
 You first go through Chisopani (also named Ekle Bahti) with plenty of good-looking guest houses!
 Soon after you pass the trail towards Lokpa and Tsum Valley.
 Lunch in Nyaphedi Nubri Village GH where they serve a tasty Dal Bhat!

 This is a long day but probably the most scenic of all, and this with hardly any snow-covered peaks in view yet…!

 We stayed in the only GH in the middle of Behi Phedi (3 buildings) .
-Okay until its neighbours decided to start a quarrel late in the evening to be enjoyed by all rooms -just across the trail.
+Okay until its neighbours decided to start a quarrel late in the evening and this to be enjoyed by all rooms – just across the trail.
 Best to avoid Behi Phedi at all and continue to Bur (or “Bihi”) about 10 minutes further or Gyap (about 20-30 minutes)

 DAY 5: from Bihi Phedi to NAMRUNG: 14.54km, 4h11minutes, 999m up and 382 down.

 From Ghap (Gyap, Gap) on – with plenty of GH- , the trail goes gradually up through impressive woods.
 The tree line in Nepal amazingly runs to about 3500m while in Central Europe you hardly see any trees anymore above 2200m; in New Zealand the treeline even stops at 1100m!
 The semi-tropical climate must account for that.

 Look out for Langur monkeys and Mountain goats, particularly before crossing the bridge in Suksung (to the right of the bridge).
 They seem to live in groups together, probably living in symbiosis for safety….

 In the morning, the Gandaki is still a wide river but runs as a gushing mountain stream through the forest.